LizKamugisha/ntuma-admin-backend/README.md

 # About Ntuma Admin App
-This is the backend codebase for admin web application for Ntuma Market Assistant System.
+This is the backend codebase for the admin web application for Ntuma Market Assistant System.
-Built using React and hosted with a database hosted on MondoDB.
+It was built using React and a MondoDB database.

+Development Team:
+* Elizabeth Kamugisha
+* Pauline Nalwanga
+* Otim Benjamin Mungurik
+* Philip Jotham Okiror

 # Getting Started
 1) Run "npm install" to install dependencies.